Asymptotic independence in higher dimensions and its implications on risk management: Mutual asymptotic independence

-Since the proof is quite involved requiring a few auxiliary results based on the recently derived knowledge on the asymptotic behavior of tail probabilities of a multivariate distribution with identically Pareto margins and Gaussian copula $C^{\Sigma}$ (\cite{das:fasen:2024,das:fasen:2023a}), it is given in \Cref{app:proofmaiGC}.
-Curiously, the ingredients of the proof of the result also allow us to find the tail asymptotics of the survival copula of any $|S|$-dimensional marginal in terms of its tail order. \begin{proposition} Let $C^{\Sigma}$ be a Gaussian copula with positive-definite correlation matrix $\Sigma$.
-Then for any subset $S\subset \mathbb{I}_d$ with $|S|\ge 2$, we have
+The proof of the theorem is quite involved, requiring a few auxiliary results based on the recently derived knowledge on the asymptotic behavior of tail probabilities of a multivariate distribution with identically Pareto marginals and Gaussian copula $C^{\Sigma}$ in \citet{das:fasen:2023a}.
+Hence the proof has been relegated to \Cref{app:proofmaiGC}.
+Curiously, the ingredients of the proof allow us to find the tail asymptotics of the survival copula of any $|S|$-dimensional marginal in terms of its tail order. \begin{proposition} Let $C^{\Sigma}$ be a Gaussian copula with positive-definite correlation matrix $\Sigma$.
+Then for any subset $S\subset \mathbb{I}_d$ with $|S|\ge 2$, we have as $u\downarrow 0$,